NUTRITION AND DIETETICS

 Experiential opportunities in Nutrition and Dietetics at UD are available in and out of the classroom.
 Students may gain skills in nutrition education, counseling, management, resource development and research.
 Courses include hands-on labs and real world experiences in food service, community and simulated medical settings.
 Meet some nutrition majors!

 Registered Dietitian Nutritionists work in a wide variety of practice settings.
-Some graduates use their nutrition major as preparation for nontraditional careers.
+Some graduates use their nutrition major as preparation for innovative careers.
 RDs and RDNs work in: